alstep07/kottans-frontend/README.md

 ### HTTP

--   A lot of things, like request and response message formats and HTTP caching, was new for me.
+-   A lot of information from this course, like request and response message formats and HTTP caching, was new to me.
--   I impressed, how I can modify the request and response headers in web frameworks and libraries.
+-   I was impresse, how I can modify the request and response headers in web frameworks and libraries.
 -   I intend to use my knowledge of URL structure, verbs and status codes.

 ## Git Collaboration